Potential climate case

 Two: Friends of the Earth believes that we should reduce our total CO2 emissions by an absolute percentage of 48%, which is how much the world as a whole needs to reduce in order to meet the Paris Agreement.

 We take a science-based, sector-by-sector approach.
 When financing oil and gas exploration and production, we aim to reduce our lending and thus the emissions we finance from oil and gas production by 50% CO2e in 2030 compared to 2019 in an absolute sense.
 However, for most sectors, we focus on reducing the emission intensity of the actual activity we finance, like grams of CO2 per kilometre driven for the production of cars.
-We consider this an accurate and impactful approach, which is in line with Paris Agreement.
+We consider this an accurate and impactful approach, which is in line with the Paris Agreement.

 And three: Friends of the Earth believes that we should get good climate plans from all of our large corporate clients and cease to finance companies that fail to deliver within a year.